romainl/vim-qf/README.md

     # Windows
     :helptags %userprofile%\vimfiles\doc

-## Documentation

-Use this command to get help on vim-qf:
+Once the documentation is indexed, you can use this command to get help on vim-qf:

-    :help qf
+    :help vim-qf

-If this doesn't work and you installed vim-qf manually, use the following command to index vim-qf's documentation:

-    :helptags ~/.vim/doc

-or read your runtimepath/plugin manager documentation.

 ## TODO